MartinHu1997/NHWAVE/README.md

 ================================================================

 ■ NOTICE: Debugs for Vegetation Model (Dec 7, 2021)

-· More reasonable parameter definitions of 'Cfk' and 'Cfe' are applied, which can avoid the conflicts between global and local variables.
+· A more reasonable parameter definition of 'Cfk' and 'Cfe' is applied, which can avoid the conflicts between global and local variables.

 · To fix a bug caused by confusion of variable names.
 We replace the variable 'Vegbv' with 'StemD' at two places (in the subroutine kepsilon_3D of nhwave.F)

 NOW, the Vegetable Model can be normally compiled!